genghis-tuan/virtualization-training/1-create-ubuntu-server-dockerfile/readme.md

-# Using ARG, RUN, USER, and WORKDIR
+# Using ARG, ENV, RUN, USER, and WORKDIR

 ## GOALS